-According to the North Shore Mums Reader Survey (January 2017), 88% of our readers agreed with the statement: “I’m more likely to choose a business in the NSM Directory if the listing include customer reviews”.
+According to the North Shore Mums Reader Survey, 88% of our readers agreed with the statement: “I’m more likely to choose a business in the North Shore Mums Directory if the listing include customer reviews”.

 People want to trust the company they choose.
 It’s the safe choice.
 And of course, it’s human nature to want to follow other people like them.